Reviews You Can Rely On

 What Other Rain Jackets Should You Consider?

 Though the Beta is the crème de la crème of rain jackets, a few other performers stand out for specific applications.
+If you are willing to spend even more money to pick up the best of the best, its lighter sibling, the Arc'Teryx Beta SL, offers an even higher degree of water resistance and breathability.
 For climbing or other activities demanding high levels of mobility, we love the Mountain Hardwear Stretch Ozonic for its super stretchy material and well-designed fit.
-For the most weight-conscious users, we recommend the Outdoor Research Helium for its low weight and tiny packed size.
-If you need increased ventilation, the Outdoor Research Foray II offers huge side vents to dump moisture.
+For the most weight-conscious users, we recommend the Black Diamond Fineline Stretch Shell for its low weight and tiny packed size.